 - Return the paper without review because the paper grossly exceeds the length limitations.

-Editor reviews the comments made by reviewers and is allowed to make following decisions:
+Editor-in-Chief reviews the comments made by reviewers and is allowed to make following decisions:

 The Journal of Artificial Intelligence and Technology uses the Similarity Check service provided by Crossref and powered by iThenticate to provide editors with a user-friendly tool to help detect plagiarism.
 Results returned by the software may be used as a criterion for the analysis of the manuscript by the editorial board and may eventually result in a rejection due to plagiarism and/or duplicate publication.

 The CrossRef Similarity Check uses iThenticate originality detection software to identify text similarities which may indicate plagiarism.
 It does this by comparing manuscripts with both a web repository and the CrossRef database.